 7. Copa Vida

-My favorite location is downtown’s East Village where you can enjoy your coffee while taking in the buzzing urban locale.
+There are multiple locations, however my favorite is downtown’s East Village.
+Here you can enjoy your coffee while taking in the buzzing urban locale.
 This location has a modern aesthetic with an open and sophisticated feel.
 Not only can you enjoy a great cup of coffee, but breakfast and lunch is available as well.
 Copa Vida roasts their own beans, which you will notice is commonly served at other local cafés.

 8. Lofty Coffee

-Both of Lofty Coffee’s two locations, Solana Beach and Downtown, have a great ambiance and excellent style and décor.
-This shop is also a proud coffee bean roaster, and I personally loved the Salted Caramel Latte.
+Both of Lofty Coffee’s locations, Solana Beach and Downtown, have a great ambiance and excellent style and décor.
+This shop is also a proud coffee bean roaster, and I personally loved the Salted Caramel Latte!

 9. Bean Bar

 Bean Bar owners Sandra and Jason hail from the Pacific Northwest, and seem to have brought their love for excellent coffee to sunny San Diego.
-The wooden wall art behind the espresso bar and the funky and colorful chalk art immediately makes this East Village find your favorite local coffee shop.
-Bean Bar serves beans from yummy 49th Parallel located in Vancouver, Canada and as a unique personal touch is Bean Bar actually makes their own syrups.
+The wooden wall art behind the espresso bar and the colorful chalk art, immediately makes this East Village find your favorite local coffee shop.
+Bean Bar serves their beans from 49th Parallel located in Vancouver, Canada.
+Bean Bar’s unique personal touch is that they actually make their own syrups.

 10. Café Moto

 And finally we have Café Moto.
 This café is located in Barrio Logan, and has a very industrial looking décor.
-As you wander through the back shop you’ll find that Café Moto roasts their own beans, which are out on display, and they even provide sample brews for you to try.
+As you wander through the back shop you’ll find that Café Moto roasts their own beans.
+You’ll see them out on display, and they even provide sample brews for you to try.

 Over to you!
-What’s your favorite coffee shop in San Diego?
+What do you think is the best coffee shop in San Diego?